Image geometry correction

-Image Geometry Correction (often referred to as Image Warping) is the process of digitally manipulating image data such that the image’s projection precisely matches a specific projection surface or shape.
+Image geometry correction is the process of digitally manipulating image data such that the image’s projection precisely matches a specific projection surface or shape.
 Image geometry correction compensates for the distortion created by off-axis projector or screen placement or non-flat screen surface, by applying a pre-compensating inverse distortion to that image in the digital domain.

 Usually, Image geometry correction is applied such that equal areas of projection surface are perceived by the viewer map to equal areas in the source image.
 It can also be used to apply a special effect distortion.
-The term “Image” Geometry Correction, implying a static image, is slightly misleading.
-Image geometry correction applies to static or dynamic images (i.e. moving video).
+The term image geometry correction, implying a static image, is slightly misleading.
+Image geometry correction applies to static or dynamic images (i.e., moving video).

 Overview

 Image geometry correction is generally implemented in 2 different ways: